-This new course is the latest addition to the UCD Diagnostic Imaging professional training portfolio.
-It has been designed specifically for health and social care professionals with the relevant skills and knowledge that will enable them to understand the varied presentations of non-accidental injury.
+This course has been designed specifically for health and social care professionals with the relevant skills and knowledge that will enable them to understand the varied presentations of non-accidental injury.
 This programme delivers a combination of teaching and learning methods to suit full-time professional practitioners.

 Knowledge and Understanding